 Wills and Trusts Attorney Clearwater

-Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer in Clearwater, Florida with 15 years of experience.
+Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer in Clearwater, Florida with more than 17 years of experience.
 Aga Piasecka obtained her Juris Doctorate Cum Laude from Stetson University College of Law in Florida and her Masters Degree in Law with Honors from Jagiellonian University in Poland.
 Aga studied International Law in Holland and worked in Italy where she learned to speak Italian fluently.
 Attorney Aga Piasecka is fluent in Polish, Italian and English and can assist you with all of your wills and trusts needs in Clearwater, Florida.

 Attorney Aga Piasecka can help and advise you on the creation of new wills and trusts or on the modification of existing wills and trusts.
 Aga Piasecka’s areas of practice include but are not limited to: